OPS Auctions Lotting Sheets available below pictures.

 We MUST insist that these forms are used at every OPS auction.

-The OPS auctions are made possible by virtue of the consistent and enthusiastic support of a large group of volunteers, headed by an Auction Coordinator (currently Wayne Perrin).
+The OPS auctions are made possible by virtue of the consistent and enthusiastic support of a large group of volunteers, headed by an Auction Coordinator (currently Denis Ducharme).
 Our auctions have been progressively developed and improved over the past decade, and have reached a high level of efficiency.

 The OPS auctions have been making a significant contribution to the OPS’s annual budget.
 However their primary purpose is to serve the Members and in doing so they must be revenue neutral.